sidverma99/Password-Vault/README.md

 # Password-Vault
 A password saving android application with biometric authentication to protect data.
-Biometric Authentication is required to enter into the list of saved password for a user, it is also required to update,delete and to show password.
+Biometric Authentication is required to enter into the list of saved password for a user,biometric authentication is also required to update,delete and to show password.

 ### Features
 * Biometric Authentication